top of page

 As stated above, it is illegal to disturb gopher tortoises and their burrows unless a permit has been issued by the Florida FWC.
 An authorized gopher tortoise agent should be contacted to assess the presence of gopher tortoises on a property.

-A typical active gopher tortoise burrow has two defining features: a semicircular or ellipsoid cross-section (dashed yellow line), and a large apron of sand produced from their digging (solid red line):
+A typical active gopher tortoise burrow has two defining features: a semicircular or ellipsoid cross-section (the dashed yellow line below), and a large apron of sand produced from their digging (the solid red line):

 Often, it is not obvious whether a burrow is active or abandoned.
 For instance, in the following image the sandy apron is covered by leaves and other debris.
 Does this mean the burrow is abandoned?
 Not necessarily:

-Gopher tortoises often dig multiple burrows and use each at different times.
-During the cooler winter months, a tortoise may also spend less time outside its burrow maintaining the entrance.
-Finally, strong storms can knock debris onto the ground and produce the appearance of an abandoned burrow.
-A gopher tortoise agent will recognize the characteristics of a potentially occupied gopher tortoise burrow and is also authorized to use certain probing methods to determine burrow status during a survey.
+Gopher tortoises often dig multiple burrows and alternate between them.
+During the cooler winter months, a tortoise may also spend less time outside the burrow maintaining the entrance.
+Finally, strong storms can knock debris onto the ground and produce the appearance of an abandoned burrow until the tortoise emerges to clean things up.
+An authorized gopher tortoise agent will recognize the characteristics of a potentially occupied gopher tortoise burrow and is also permitted to use certain probing methods to determine burrow status during a survey.

 4. The Gopher Tortoise Permitting Process